Changissnz/selfinterest/README.md

 legislative (reason), and executive (force) are not mere metaphysical bodies.
 Knowledge games are cause for phenomena perceived as pathological between agents.
 Consider one that thinks they know something about an other.
-When that one formulates their expression that alludes to this claimed known, the cognition of the other may register the expression as allusion, that is, not sourced from that one.
+When that one formulates their expression that alludes to this claimed known, the cognition of the other may register the expression as allusion, that is, not centered from that one.
 The allusion effects the other becoming half-repellant to that one, since the fact of it may be privatized by that other and even if said fact is labeled by them as not that sensitive, the occurrence of the event of expression for allusion either removes the need for conversation on it (questionably solidarity) or